hg0-7/hg0-7/README.md

-👋 Hi, I’m Husain Ghadiali (@hg0-7), a student of Boston University where I am currently pursuing my Masters in Business Analytics.
+👋 Hi, I’m Husain Ghadiali (@hg0-7), a student of Boston University, where I am currently pursuing my Masters in Business Analytics.

 A little about me:
 - 👀 I’m interested in Business Analytics and leveraging the power of analysis of data to make business decisions.
 This is evidenced by my active involvement in projects and having started a startup.